RikudouSage/SourceGenerators/doc/advanced.md

 Usually the package hooks into Composer and runs your source generator automatically.
 If you want to run them manually you have two options:

-- trigger composer autoload dump by running `composer dump-autoload`
+- trigger composer install by running `composer install`
 - manually call the source generator handler

 ### Calling the source generators manually